openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronDetectionOutput_6.md

 4. Applies *score_threshold* on detection scores;
 5. Applies non-maximum suppression class-wise with *nms_threshold*;
-6. Operation returns *max_detections_per_image* detections if total number of detections is more than it, otherwise returns total number of detections.
+6. Operation returns *max_detections_per_image* detections if total number of detections is more than it, otherwise returns total number of detections and the output tensor is filled with undefined values for rest output tensor elements.

 **Attributes**: